-If 2020 taught us anything (y’know, besides the lesson that nobody how bad things are, they can get worse) it’s that streaming is the future.
-While cinemas and film studios are scrambling for their lives, streaming services like Netflix and Amazon Prime Video boomed during the pandemic.
+If 2020 taught us anything (y’know, besides the lesson that no matter how bad things are, they can get worse), it’s that streaming is the future.
+While cinemas and film studios were scrambling for their lives, streaming services like Netflix and Amazon Prime Video boomed during the pandemic.
 And Warner Bros. also threw its hat in the ring in a big way by announcing that it would release its entire 2021 lineup of films on fledgeling sister-streaming service HBO Max on the same day as in cinemas.
-But that’s just for this year.
-What about after that?
+But that was just for 2021.
+What about 2022 and beyond?
 Well, the studio may have found a way to keep the magic going on HBO Max thanks to Harry Potter.

 Both THR and Variety, two of Hollywood’s oldest and most reliable trades. are reporting that a live-action TV series set in the Wizarding World franchise is the “extremely early” stages of development for HBO Max.
 What that means is that execs for HBO Max and parent company WarnerMedia have “engaged in meetings to find a writer and pitch for a Harry Potter TV series”, but at this stage “no writers or talent are currently attached” and “no deals have been made”.
 In fact, when reached out for comment by THR, HBO Max and WarnerMedia both responded that “There are no Harry Potter series in development at the studio or on the streaming platform”.